DHTMLX/docs-kanban/docs/api/methods/js_kanban_selectcard_method.md

 ### Description

-@short: selects a card by the specified ID
+@short: Selects a card by the specified ID

 ### Usage